TWaalen/isrsrv-script/README.md

 -If for some reason systemd reports the service failed when it stops, don't worry about it, the server session shuts down gracefully.

 -Sometimes the game dosen't give permitions to hte players correctly.
-Example on a creative server sometimes players cant use /givresall
+Example on a creative server sometimes players can't use /givresall